samlown/restfulness/README.md

  * Support path methods for automatic URL generation.
  * Support redirect exceptions.
  * Needs more functional testing.
- * Support for before and after filters in resources, although I'm slightly aprehensive about this.
+ * Support for before and after filters in resources, although I'm slightly apprehensive about this.

 ## History

 ### 0.3.3 - Pending

  * Basic support for handling large request bodies received as Tempfile (@lauramorillo)
+ * Providing human readable payload for invalid JSON.

 ### 0.3.2 - February 9, 2015